converged-computing/lammps-stream-ml/docs/usernetes.md

     fd.write(json.dumps(results, indent=3))
 ```

-To save on fog -> quartz:
+To save from your cluster to local:

 ```bash
 mkdir -p lammps-ml